When is Frieze Masters 2019?

 How are the galleries selected for the fair?

 Around 500 galleries apply each year for the fair.
 Each year, the application form is posted on the website in December, the application deadline is in January and the selection is made in March.
-There is then an appeals procedure in late April.
 The selection is made by a Committee of gallerists who participate in the fair; the fair directors chair the meeting but do not vote.

 What is the main section?